schildwaechter/genteelbeacon/README.md

 go build -ldflags "-X main.buildEpoch=$(date '+%s')" .
 ```

-Note that the Gearsmith will not work when not running inside a kubernetes pod running the [Docker](https://hub.docker.com/r/schildwaechter/genteelbeacon) image.
+Note that the Gearsmith will not work when not running inside a Kubernetes pod via the [Docker](https://hub.docker.com/r/schildwaechter/genteelbeacon) image.

 ## Using

-When the binary is running, simply call
+When the binary is running, simply call (depending on role)

 ```shell
 curl http://localhost:1333